 Your kids look forward to summer vacation all school year long.
 After nine months of early mornings and homework-filled evenings, there’s nothing like the lure of endless free time.
 But too much leisure over the summer and you could be facing a struggle when the schedules and homework pick back up in the fall.
+Instead, this article discusses how parents can support their students with a fun, educational summer project.

 Kids who spend their summer months relaxing, binging on TV, and staying up all night with friends face a rude awakening when school starts and they don’t remember what they learned last spring.
 Summer learning opportunities prevent the summer slide and reduce students’ stress at the start of the school year.